Bridouille/blocket-alert/README.md

 ## :chart_with_upwards_trend: Todos ##

- 1. Send a link with the location on Google maps, so we can quickly see where the flat is located
- 2. Add a filtering option wheter there is a phone number or not, to only show ads with phone numbers for example
- 3. Add other part of Blocket, not only the rentals
+ 1. Add other part of Blocket, not only the rentals